 NRCS provides assistance to USDA program participants by identifying wetlands that are subject to the WC provisions and to respond to potential issues of non-compliance.
 If it is determined that a wetland has been converted, then NRCS works with the farmer or rancher to regain eligibility by developing a wetland restoration plan or compensatory mitigation plan.

-For more information about how to access the functions and values of wetlands, visit: Wetland Assessment.
+To learn more about how to access the functions and values of wetlands, visit: http://www.nrcs.usda.gov/wps/portal/nrcs/main/national/water/wetlands/assess/

-The Wetlands Reserve Program (WRP) is designed to provide a financial incentive to private landowners to encourage the restoration of wetlands previously drained.
-This very popular program has enrolled approximately 2.5 million acres since it was created in 1994.
+With the authorization of the 2014 Farm Bill, Wetlands Reserve Easements replaced the Wetland Reserve Program (WRP).
+Similar to WRP, Wetland Reserve Easements are designed to provide a financial incentive to private landowners to encourage the restoration of wetlands previously degraded and/or drained.
+The WRP and Wetland Reserve Easements has been a very popular program.
+It has enrolled approximately 2.6 million acres since the inception of WRP in 1990.